-Lindero is an open pit, heap leach gold project with a completed feasibility study that has been granted all environmental and other major permits necessary for development.
-In September 2017, the Company announced a positive construction decision for Lindero with commissioning expected in the second quarter of 2019 (see Fortuna news release dated September 21, 2017).
-Lindero has been designed as an 18,750 tpd1 owner operated open pit mine with a pit life of 13 years based on existing reserves.
-Crushed ore will be placed on a leach pad with the pregnant solution pumped to SART2 and ADR3 plants prior to electrowining and refining where gold will be poured to doré bars.
+In September 2017, the commencement of construction at Lindero was officially launched (see Fortuna news releases dated September 21, 2017 and December 21, 2017).
+Lindero has been designed as an 18,750 tonnes per day owner operated open pit mine with a pit life of 13 years based on existing mineral reserves.
+Crushed ore will be placed on a leach pad with the pregnant solution pumped to SART1 and ADR2 plants prior to electrowining and refining where gold will be poured to doré bars.

 Adsorption, Desorption and Recovery